Collect fountain data

-- Scroll the form and tap Condition.
+- Scroll up on the form and tap Condition.
 Choose Dirty.

 - If you want, tap Take Photo and take a photograph of any nearby object.

-You may need to give Collector access to your mobile camera.
+You may need to give Field Maps access to your mobile device's camera.
 Tap OK to allow.

 - Tap Submit.

-The fountain is collected.
+The fountain's data has been collected.
 You'll check your original web map to confirm that the fountain feature was added to it.

 - On your computer, on your Content page, click the Berkeley Fountains web map.
-On the details page, click Open in Map Viewer.
+On the details page, click Open in Map Viewer Classic.

-- On the web map, navigate to the location where you added your fountain.
+- On the web map, navigate to the location where you added your fountain point.

 The fountain point is displayed as a red circle.

 - Close the pop-up.
 Close the web map without saving, or leave it open if you intend to continue the lesson.

 In this lesson, you created a layer to collect information about drinking water fountains in Berkeley, California.
 You added mandatory fields to track the condition of the fountains and added the layer to a new web map.
-In ArcGIS Collector, you added a fictitious fountain to test your layer's functionality.
+In Field Maps, you added a fictitious fountain to test your layer's functionality.

 In a real-world scenario, users would use your layer to collect information about actual fountains throughout the city.
-In the next lesson, you'll use the results those users collected to analyze whether fountains (and by extension, access to clean drinking water) are distributed equitably across the city.
+In the next module, you'll use the results those users collected to determine whether fountains (and by extension, access to clean drinking water) are distributed equitably across the city.

 Analyze fountain distribution

-In the previous lesson, you collected information about the location and condition of public drinking fountains in Berkeley, California.
-In this lesson, you'll analyze the distribution of fountains.
+Previously, you collected information about the location and condition of public drinking fountains in Berkeley, California.
+Next, you'll analyze the distribution of fountains.
 In particular, you'll determine if fountains are distributed equitably.

 You'll answer the following questions: Is the location and condition of fountains in Berkeley an environmental justice issue?
-Do some census blocks have more dirty fountains than others?
-Are differences in the number of dirty fountains related to the social vulnerability of the census block?
+Do some census tracts have more dirty fountains than others?
+Are differences in the number of dirty fountains related to the social vulnerability of the census tract?